Key Takeaways

 Unclear objectives

-Walk into any underperforming risk workshop and you will find the same problem at the front of the room: a vague agenda that says something like "review current risks and identify new ones."
-That is not an objective.
-It is a holding pattern.
+Walk into any underperforming risk workshop and you will find the same problem at the front of the room: a vague agenda that says something like 'review current risks and identify new ones,' which is a holding pattern dressed as an objective.

 A clear objective sounds more like: "By the end of this session, we will have scored the five risks currently flagged as high on the project register, agreed on the top two to escalate, and assigned a measure owner to each."
 That gives the room a destination and a way to know when it has arrived.

-Without a clear objective, the session tends to drift toward the risks that are most recent in people's memory, the ones someone raised in a corridor last week, rather than the ones the project most needs to confront.
-The facilitator spends the second half of the session trying to land a plane with no runway in sight.
+Without a clear objective, the session tends to drift toward the risks that are most recent in people's memory, the ones someone raised in a corridor last week, and away from the ones the project most needs to confront.
+The facilitator spends the second half of the session trying to bring the conversation back to something that was never clearly defined in the first place.

 The wrong people in the room

-Risk sessions staffed entirely by the risk team tend to produce risk registers that read like risk registers: technically complete, operationally useless.
-The finance manager who knows the contract terms, the operations lead who has already seen this scenario play out on a previous project, the procurement contact who knows the supplier's history — these are the people whose input changes the quality of the output.
+Risk sessions staffed entirely by the risk team tend to produce risk registers that are technically complete and operationally disconnected from the decisions that matter.
+The finance manager who knows the contract terms, the operations lead who has already seen this scenario play out on a previous project, the procurement contact who knows the supplier's history, these are the people whose input changes the quality of the output.

-Cross-functional participation is not a nice-to-have for risk workshop facilitation.
-It is the mechanism by which a session captures institutional knowledge rather than just formal process.
-A room with an operations lead, a finance contact, and a project manager will surface risks that a room of risk professionals working from last year's register simply will not.
+Cross-functional participation is the mechanism by which a session captures institutional knowledge that formal process alone cannot surface.
+A room with an operations lead, a finance contact, and a project manager will identify risks that a room of risk professionals working from last year's register would never reach.

-The counterintuitive part: smaller cross-functional groups outperform larger homogeneous ones almost every time.
+Smaller cross-functional groups consistently outperform larger homogeneous ones.
 Six people from four functions will generate more useful signal than twelve people from the same team.

 A facilitator who mistakes activity for progress

-This is the failure pattern nobody names in polite company, but it is the most common one.
+This is the failure pattern nobody names in polite company.
 The facilitator moves through the agenda, captures everything that is said, maintains energy in the room, and wraps up on time.
-The session felt productive.
-It was not.
+The session felt productive without producing anything the project will act on.

-The facilitator's job in a risk session is not to capture.
-It is to challenge.
-When someone says a risk has a low probability, the question is "what would have to be true for that to hold?"
-When a measure gets assigned, the question is "what does done look like, and by when?"
-When the room agrees too quickly, the question is "are we being optimistic, or do we actually have evidence?"
+The facilitator's primary job in a risk session is to challenge, not simply to capture.
+When someone says a risk has a low probability, the question is 'what would have to be true for that to hold?'
+When a measure gets assigned, the question is 'what does done look like, and by when?'
+When the room agrees too quickly, the question is 'are we being optimistic, or do we have evidence to back that up?

-Good risk session facilitation creates productive friction.
-It surfaces the disagreement that was sitting quietly in the room.
-It makes implicit assumptions visible.
-A session where everyone nods and no one pushes back has not resolved anything.
-It has deferred it.
+Good risk session facilitation creates productive friction, surfacing the disagreement that was sitting quietly in the room and making implicit assumptions visible.
+A session where everyone nods and no one pushes back has deferred the hard conversation to a moment when there will be less time and more pressure to deal with it.

 No structured follow-up before the room empties

+The conversation was good, the risks were real, and the scores seemed defensible.
+And then everyone filed out, the facilitator typed up the notes over the following two days, and by the time the register was updated, three of the people who should own something had forgotten the conversation entirely.
 This is where most of the value from a risk workshop gets lost.
-The conversation was good.
-The risks are real.
-The scores seem defensible.
-And then everyone files out, the facilitator types up the notes over the following two days, and by the time the register is updated, three of the people who should own something have forgotten the conversation entirely.

-Structured follow-up is not a post-session task.
-It is the final thirty minutes of the session itself.
-Before anyone leaves, every risk that was raised needs an owner, every measure that was proposed needs a due date, and every decision that was made needs to be read back to the room and confirmed.
-If that cannot happen in the session, the session ran too long on identification and too short on accountability.
+Structured follow-up belongs inside the session, not after it.
+The final thirty minutes are for accountability: every risk that was raised needs an owner, every measure that was proposed needs a due date, and every decision that was made needs to be read back to the room and confirmed.
+If that cannot happen, the session spent too much time on identification and not enough on closing the loop.

 What good risk workshop facilitation actually looks like